tracktownsoftware/SpreadsheetGearCodeSamples_JupyterCSharp/docs/SampleCodeInVSCode.md

     ![Image](images/CreateCodespace.jpg)

 6. You will see your new Codespace for this repo load into a browser based Visual Studio Code editor.
 Wait a few more minutes as required VSCode extensions are downloaded and installed (you will not see this delay when opening an existing Codespace).
-7. Keep in mind Github free accounts only allow 2 Codespaces.
-You can delete and create Codespaces for repos as needed.
+7. Github free accounts only allow you 2 free Codespaces, but you can create and delete Codespaces as needed.

 ## Open a Github Codespace for this repo in your local VSCode editor (only requires the VSCode extension Github Codespaces) ##